mrbesher/collective-learning-problems/P1 - Optimization/README.md

 2. The saved weights are reduced to 100 dimensions using PCA (Jolliffe, [1986](https://doi.org/10.1007/978-1-4757-1904-8_7)).
 3. The transofmred weights (with 100 dimensions) are reduced to two dimensions using TSNE (Maaten et al., [2008](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf)).

+Five optimization processes were run for each model, dataset pair.
+The inital weights and the order of the data (batches and their content) seen during training are the same for all the optimizers.

-The only hyperparameter that was experimented with is the learning rate of the model.
+The only hyperparameter that was experimented with is the learning rate of the optimizer.
 The learning rate leading to path with the __minimum__ train loss among the other learning rates was chosen.
 This process was done for Adam optimizer and later for SGD only for the text datasets.
 The model trained on IMDB did not converge when using SGD or SGD with momentum.

 ### IMDB
 ![IMDB: Paths followed by the model during optimization](assets/path_imdb.svg)